adamholst/-OLD-adamholst.github.io/_posts/2020-10-14-AD-Lab-Setup.md

 - [Windows Server 2019](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2019)
 	- Same as the Windows 10 image, but the license is good for 180 days.
 Will work after the expired date just fine too.

 When downloading the ISOs you will be required to fill out a form asking for your information, you don't have to put your real information.
-You will not receive a conformation email or anything like that.
+You will not receive a confirmation email or anything like that.

 # <ins>Create The Domain Controller</ins>